 Location: 2nd, Cross Street, Colombo-01100

-Explore Seema Malaka
+Explore Seema Malakaya

-Located in the lap of tranquil natural settings amidst the emerald water of the Beira Lake, Seema Malaka is an ideal retreat for visitors to relax and contemplate into their conscious being.
+Located in the lap of tranquil natural settings amidst the emerald water of the Beira Lake, Seema Malakaya is an ideal retreat for visitors to relax and contemplate into their conscious being.
 The building of this Buddhist temple which was built in the 19th century sank into the water of the lake and later it was reconstructed by Geoffrey Bawa in 1976 which stands as a specimen of Kandyan architecture.

 Don’t forget to take your camera as the place offers a perfect background for capturing its scenic beauty.

 Location: Sir James Pieris Mawatha, Colombo

 Relish Your Taste Buds with Colombo Street Food

 The city of Colombo fairly boasts of its culinary delights and can certainly give you the best gastronomic experience if you are keen on trying its gourmet platters.
 As it is said, one can understand the epicurean culture of a place by its local food available mostly in the roadside stalls.